bruceravel/demeter/documentation/Athena/hephaestus.rst

    composed of grains that are small compared to the absorption length.
    In this, you would want micron-sized or smaller grains.
 Note that a stack of laboratory metal meshes are not adequate for separating out powders for this sample.
-A 400 mesh -- usually the finest one in a common stack of sieves -- has openings of 37 microns.
+A 400 mesh |nd| usually the finest one in a common stack of sieves |nd| has openings of 37 microns.
 That is vastly too large for your ferrite XAS samples!

 #.
 Transmission XAS samples are often made with 10s of milligrams of